SkypLabs/sniff-cookies/README.md

     Usage: sniff-cookies [OPTION...]
     Allows to display HTTP cookies passing through the network

-      -i, --interface            Specify the network interface to use -?, --help                 Give this help list
+      -i, --interface=INTERFACE  Specify the network interface to use -?, --help                 Give this help list
           --usage                Give a short usage message
       -V, --version              Print program version

+    Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.

     Report bugs to <skyper@skyplabs.net>.